Power that moves you forward.

 For S-pedelecs, the S stands for "speed".
 They function in the same way as pedelecs, but their powerful electric motor accelerates up to a speed of 45 km/h.
 That is why they are considered “light” motorbikes.
 For their riders this means that a basic driving licence as well as insurance, and the use of helmets are mandatory.
 Please also note that the use of cycle paths is not permitted in many places - find out in advance what the regulations are in your country.

-For E-Bikes in general, you control the motor not through your pedalling frequency or intensity, but through a twist grip or shift knob.
+For E-Bikes in general, you control the motor not through your pedalling frequency or intensity, but through a twist grip or throttle lever.
 You do not have to pedal for motor assistance.
 This makes them fundamentally different from bicycles and pedelecs and makes insurance and helmets compulsory.

 In 90 % of pedelecs, a mid-motor is responsible for propelling you forward.
 This is for a good reason: it is located at the bottom bracket in the middle of the bike, which lowers the centre of gravity and leads to a balanced weight distribution.
 This makes bike handling easier, and the direct power transmission to the chain conveys a natural riding feeling.
 And because the Bosch eBike motors, also called drive units, measure important riding data over 1000 times per second with their sensors, they always provide you with the optimum power: precisely dosed and tailor-made for you.